 The Danish Ministry of Industry, Business and Financial Affairs supervises KommuneKredit and is responsible for approving any changes to the association's by-laws.
 The Ministry sets limits for liquidity, pre-financing and approves the agency's rules for management of financial risks and the use of financial instruments.
-In the first half of 2019 the Ministry determined that KommuneKredit may build up liquidity of up to 25% of total lending at the end of the preceding quarter.
+The Ministry has determined that KommuneKredit may build up liquidity of up to 25% of total lending at the end of the preceding quarter, and as of year-end 2019 the upper limit was set at DKK47.1 billion, while the agency's liquidity resources stood at DKK35.9 billion.
 KommuneKredit's management board and its auditors have a legal obligation to inform the Ministry of any material information that may prevent it from meeting its obligations.

 KommuneKredit uses swaps to hedge the currency risks taken on through foreign currency funding.
-Moreover, the agency's guidelines include an interest rate risk limit of 4% of its equity base, equating to DKK 322 million as of 30 June 2019.
+Moreover, the association's guidelines include an interest rate risk limit of 4.5% of its equity base, equating to DKK368 million as of year-end 2019.